ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ![The LM component Image](./docs/images/design/lm_component.png "LM component")

+The design of the Languahe model has not changed since the split off from the [Back Off Language Model SMT](https://github.com/ivan-zapreev/Back-Off-Language-Model-SMT) project.
+So for more details we refer to the [Implementation Details section](https://github.com/ivan-zapreev/Back-Off-Language-Model-SMT/blob/master/README.md#implementation-details) of the README.md thereof.
+Please note that, recently the project class, file and folder names have changed slightly to become more uniform across the LM, TM, and RM implementations.
+The latter can be a minor source of confusion when relating this deiagram back to the source code.
+Still, the overall conceptual design is remained itact and is reflected by the diagram in a perfect way.

 ##Software details
 ###_bpbd-client_
 _ToDo: Add details on how the client works including requirements and structure_